MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model.md

 ##  <a name="bkmk_categories"></a>  List of modules

 The modules in this category are organized by the type of machine learning algorithm encapsulated by the modules.
-For each type of algorithm, you typically requires a different type of data.
+For each type of algorithm, you typically require a different type of data.

 + [Anomaly Detection](anomaly-detection.md)
 + [Classification](machine-learning-initialize-model-classification.md)